 For students on Alternate Assessment, a parental signature is required every year.
-Review specifics of nondiploma track outcomes with parents.
+Review specifics of non-diploma track outcomes with parents.
 Upload signature page to attachments tab in the IEP.

 Print Preview and print for signature at meeting.
-Record Specialist will upload original signature to Attachments and use naming convention HERE
+Case manager will upload original signature to Attachments tab in IEP.